ulrik-vj/portfolio/content/about.md

 Services on Proxmox Hypervisor

-> UniFi: Network management.
+> UniFi Controller: Network management.

 > NFS Server: For network storage

-> Docker Containers: Running services like Dashy for dashboard to reach services, Netbox for device documentation, Nginx Proxy Manager as reverse proxy, and Nextcloud for private "cloud" service.
+> Docker Containers: Running services like Dashy for dashboard to reach internal services, Nginx Proxy Manager as reverse proxy, and Nextcloud for private "cloud" service.

 Feel free to explore my projects.